claygod/microservice/README.md

 ## Perfomance

-For a general understanding of what is the speed of microservice using the proposed architecture will be high, and bring the benchmark results obtained by me on my computer IntelCore i3-2120:
+For a general understanding of what is the speed of microservice using the proposed architecture will be high, and bring the benchmark results obtained by me on my computer:

 - BenchmarkMain-2            	10000000	       192 ns/op
 - BenchmarkMainParallel-2   	10000000	       104 ns/op

 ## Tuner